arvados/arvados-tutorial/WGS-processing/README.md

 To run the workflow:

-* cd into cwl directory
 * run the following:
-  arvados-cwl-runner --no-wait --project-uuid YOUR_PROJECT_UUID wgs-processing-wf.cwl ../yml/YOURINPUTS.yml
+  arvados-cwl-runner --no-wait --project-uuid YOUR_PROJECT_UUID ./cwl/wgs-processing-wf.cwl ./yml/YOURINPUTS.yml

 About the Demo Data:
 WGS Data used in this demo is public data made available by the Personal Genome Project.